geekodour/o/content/docs/documents/notetaking.md

     -   The actual anki application should be running for it work from emacs.
     -   Files are stored at `~/notes/org/anki`, each file is a deck.
     -   I want to keep these files version controlled, so if you update any Anki deck from somewhere else, make sure to import that deck first in emacs before making any changes to it.
+    -   2024 update: Using org-anki is limiting, so started using anki directly.

 ## Context switching {#context-switching}